ruuda/squiller/docs/building.md

 The Nix flake can also be used to build the application.
-This is not recommended for development because you lose incremental compilation, but flakes can be a useful way of integrating Querybinder into the build pipeline of a different project.
+This is not recommended for development because you lose incremental compilation, but flakes can be a useful way of integrating Squiller into the build pipeline of a different project.
 To build the flake:

     nix build
-    result/bin/querybinder --help
+    result/bin/squiller --help

 [nix]: https://nixos.org/download.html